On the motive of a commutative algebraic group: Notations and Generalities

-The full $\Q$-linear triangulated pseudo-abelian tensor sub-category of $\DMeetkQ$ generated by motives of smooth schemes over $k$ will be denoted by $\DMegk_{\Q}$ and will be called the category of {\em effective geometric motives}.
-Notice that, if $\DMeg(k,\Z)$ is the category of geometric motives with integer coefficients defined by Voevodsky, one has $\DMegk_{\Q}= \DMeg(k,\Z)_{\Q}$ in the sense of Section \ref{sect_rational}.
-This is \cite[Theorem 3.2.6]{TMF}, which is written with integer coefficients.
-A proof with rational coefficients can also be deduced from \cite[Theorem 11.1.13]{CD}, \cite[Remark 9.1.3(3)]{CD} and \cite[Corollary 16.1.6]{CD}.
+Several equivalent definitions are possible, here we define it as the full triangulated $\Q$-linear pseudo-abelian tensor sub-category of $\DMeetkQ$ generated by motives of smooth schemes over $k$. \begin{remark} \begin{enumerate} \item Let $\DMeg(k,\Z)$ be the category of effective geometric motives with integer coefficients defined by Voevodsky \cite[Definition 2.1.1]{TMF}, then